Mike Morin (ice hockey): Manchester Phoenix

 Morin was released by the Steelers in 2003, and was promptly re-signed with the newly established Manchester Phoenix organisation - he was in fact head coach Rick Brebant's first signing.
 The Phoenix had been established following the collapse of the Manchester Storm in 2003 due to off-ice financial problems.
 The 2003/04 season would be the Phoenix's first competitive season and it would be in the Elite Ice Hockey League, which was formed after the gradual meltdown of the ISL.
 Morin re-claimed his place as fan favourite in Manchester and was installed as alternate captain as a recognition for his years of service to ice hockey in Manchester.
 Morin is one of a handful of players to have played for both Manchester Storm and Manchester Phoenix.

 At the end of the 2003/04 season, the Phoenix franchise would be temporarily suspended, again due to financial costs.
 This prompted Morin to declare his retirement from the game.
 Morin is still a widely popular figure in U.K. ice hockey, especially in Manchester, where he is regarded as one of the most respected players to play professional standard ice hockey in the city.

 Move into Coaching

 On 24 November 2015, it was announced that Morin would be returning to the Manchester Storm as Assistant Coach.
-Morin remains in this position as of the 2017/18 season.
+Morin remains in this position as of the 2024/25 season.
+Morin stepped in as Manchester Storm interim coach in late 2024, following the departure of head coach Mike Flanagan.